jgrassler/talks/monasca-onboarding/src/main.md

   * Introduction to the specifics of Monasca development

-  * How can you contribute
+  * How can you contribute?

 * What it is not